Judicial Conduct Investigations Office

-The Judicial Conduct Investigations Office (JCIO) is an independent statutory office in England whose remit is to investigate allegations of Judicial misconduct.
-Their offices are located in the Royal Courts of Justice, London.
-Their role is to support the Lord Chancellor and Lord Chief Justice who share responsibility for judicial discipline in England and Wales.
-It was established on 1 October 2013 when it replaced the Office for Judicial Complaints.
-The equivalent in Scotland is the Judicial Complaints Reviewer.
-The body was created under the Constitutional Reform Act 2005.
+The Judicial Conduct Investigations Office (JCIO) is an independent statutory office in England and Wales whose remit is to investigate allegations of judicial misconduct.
+It supports the Lord Chancellor and Lord Chief Justice who share responsibility for judicial discipline.
+It was established on 1 October 2013, when it replaced the Office for Judicial Complaints; both were created under the Constitutional Reform Act 2005.